-- 1. Prepare either the generator set for starting (follow the set manufacturer's instructions) or the utility load source for loading. - 2.
-Set the Load Gain control (R6) fully clockwise. - 3.
-If you're sensing the power on a generator, start the generator (following the manufacturer's instructions), synchronize, and close the breaker.
+- 1. Prepare the generator set for starting (following the set manufacturer's instructions), and prepare the load (utility, plant load, load bank, or other load) for loading. - 2.
+If there is a LOAD GAIN Control, set it fully clockwise. - 3. if you are sensing the power on a generator, start the generator (following the manufacturer's instructions), synchronize, and close the breaker.